 Supporting the Decarbonization Ecosystem: How a Leading Lubricants Producer Expands into e-Fluids

-With headwinds building in the traditional ICE space, understanding the opportunities in the e-fluids market for lubricants manufacturers and retailers becomes key:
+With headwinds building in the traditional internal combustion engine space, understanding the opportunities in the e-fluids market for lubricants manufacturers and retailers becomes key:

 • Understanding the known and likely e-fluids requirements from OEMs, as well as the potential for standardization and functional changes for e-fluids in the evolving more-in-one integrated systems